kuzudb/kuzudb.github.io/docs/cypher/data-manipulation-clauses/create.md

 ------------------
 ```

-Any node properties which are not specified will be set to NULL.
+Any node property which is not specified will be set to NULL.
 For example the following query will set the age property
 the inserted node reord to NULL.
 Note that for node records,
 the primary key property, in our example "name" has to be non-NULL.